 Why did I decide to quit smoking?
-Long story short, I had every reason/excuse to continue using it… ex.
+Long story short, I had every reason/excuse to continue smoking… ex.
 PTSD, depression, anxiety, unreal stress, etc… You name it.
 I had a reason.
-My choice for quitting smoking has gotten some praise, but also some confusion.
+My intentional choice for quitting smoking has gotten some praise, but also some confusion.

 It all started when I visited the Impact Theory YouTube channel and saw a video interview done by Tom Bilyeu with an Indian mystic.